Me and my cowriter of the Books section of renegade7x Domc went on a short trip to the Netherlands last week and here is

 As the 21:30 we were all at the bus heading home.
 I was so afraid our horrible night from before would repeat as our guy group kept saying how they’re gonna get wasted and stoned in Amsterdam.
-Thank God when they turned the lights off in bus all of the guys fell asleep and we all could enjoy our night of peace.
+Thank God when they turned the lights off in the bus all of the guys fell asleep and we all could enjoy our night of peace.
 I arrived home on Sunday noon full of great experiences.

 What I did not know before I visited Netherlands:

 - Amsterdam has the lowest criminality even though the prostitution and drugs.
 I felt like the worst behaving people were the Czechs from our bus.

 - Another fact I did not now before was that whole country is under the sea level what was so mind-blowing for us as we were driving through country, sea was actually above us.

 - I had no idea the blue and white ceramic was originally from the Netherlands, even though we had a couple of them at home since I was a kid.

 - I never really thought about why there are so many tulips in the Netherlands or what they do with them afterward.
 I learned that holland distributes onions worldwide with vegetables and fruits they grow in there.

 - Amsterdam is not the capital city of Netherlands

 Even thought ride to Holland was hell, country was heaven and we had great time.

 Thank you for your attention